Maintaining Low Fermentation Temperatures Without a Fridge

 In many locations the fermenter temperature can be maintained by just passing municipal water through the jacket.
 As the ETC senses the fermenter warming up, it sends a signal to open the Temperature Control Valve (TCV), letting cooling water into the jacket.
 When the temperature drops back to the set point on the ETC, it closes the TCV and stops the cooling water.

 In some areas, however, the municipal water is too warm to properly chill the fermenter or will consume too much water.
-In this situation there are two options:
+In this situation there are a few options:

 NOTE: It is also advisable to place the top of the Chiller at the same level as the fermenter jacket exit port—if the Chiller is lower, when the Chiller pump shuts off, gravity will push the water in the jacket back into the Chiller reservoir which will overflow.
 If having the Chiller at that height is impractical and the top of the Chiller will be below the top of the fermenter jacket exit port, just be certain to keep the return water hose fully submerged in the Chiller water reservoir at all times.
 This will prevent air from getting into the jacket through the hose and therefore prevent the water inside the jacket from draining out the bottom and back into the water reservoir.)

 An added benefit of the Lindr Chiller over a glycol chiller is that it is designed to operate with regular water, so it is easy to switch back and forth from using the jacket for sparge water during mash (see this blog for details), to municipal water after the boil, to closed-loop feed with the Chiller.
-If using glycol for one of those steps, the jacket would need to be thoroughly cleaned each time and would be messy.
+If using glycol for one of those steps, the jacket would need to be thoroughly cleaned each time; when just water is used in the jacket, there is no concern.

-Click here for more reading on temperature regulation.
+Click here for more articles and resources on temperature regulation.

 Back to blog